fourstix/Elfos-TMS9118-Demos/docs/MAKEYOUROWN.md

   All libraries used in this code are copyright their respective authors.

-  The demo.as code is based on programs written by Glenn Jolly.
+  The demos code is based on programs written by Glenn Jolly.

   The Convert9918 program was written by Mike Brent (Tursi @ Harmlesslion.com).